Dox-Box/Juno3DEngine/README.md

 # Getting Started:

 <br />
-To run the engine, run the Example_1.jar executable file inside the main directory.
+To run the program just execute Example_1.jar.
 <br />
 <br />
 User-generated runnable scripts for the program are stored inside engine/res/scripts.